 One thing for sure though is that the whaling captains recruitment of Hawaiians as able seamen exposed the culture to the world.
-Many european seaman deserted in Hawaii and as a result the Hawaiians were prized recruits as whalers for their knowledge and skills of ocean travel.
-Subsequently the stories of paradise in Hawai’i were spread through the Americas and Europe.
+Many European seamen deserted in Hawaii and as a result, the Hawaiians were prized recruits as whalers for their knowledge and skills of ocean travel.
+Subsequently, the stories of paradise in Hawai’i were spread through the Americas and Europe.

 Peak whale watching in Maui begins in December and ends in March which happens to coincide (not by accident) with the peak visitor time.
 That can mean top prices for flights and lodging.
 Book well in advance to get the best deals.
 Whale watching tours on larger boats like those offered on the Pride of Maui, operated out of Ma`alaea Harbor, offer a great view from a large upper deck in this prime Humpback whale breeding ground.
 These tours guarantee plenty of whale sightings on this side of the island between Dec 15th and April 1st.